-All patients aged 16 and over, who visit the emergency departments at Heartlands and Good Hope hospitals, will now be routinely tested for HIV. hepatitis B, and hepatitis C, if
+All patients aged 16 and over, who visit the emergency departments at Heartlands and Good Hope hospitals, will now be routinely tested for HIV. hepatitis B, and hepatitis C, if they are already having a blood test.

 This initiative was started at Queen Elizabeth Hospital Birmingham (QEHB) in September last year and was expanded to two other hospitals in March.